Describe a person you disliked at first but ended up being friends with: IELTS Speaking Cue Card

 What qualities did you find most challenging about your roommate initially?

-How did your relationship evolve over time?
+How did your relationship with her evolve over time?

 Practice other cue cards